mxxptian/DANDELION/README.md

 **Details**

-DANDELION takes as input:
+`DANDELION` takes as input:

 * A matrix of **p-values** (`p.trans`) representing distal-to-proximal (gene1 → gene2) associations, where rows correspond to proximal genes and columns to distal genes.
 * A named numeric vector of **WES-based p-values** (`p.wes`) for proximal gene–trait associations.
 * A vector of **candidate distal genes** (`gene1.list`), corresponding to the set of distal genes, typically genes showing association signals with the disease.

-DANDELION filters out genes beyond a user-defined cis-distance (default: 5 Mb) and applies a Benjamini–Hochberg FDR correction (default FDR = 0.1) to identify statistically significant trans associations.
+`DANDELION` filters out genes beyond a user-defined cis-distance (default: 5 Mb) and applies a Benjamini–Hochberg FDR correction (default FDR = 0.1) to identify statistically significant trans associations.
+`DANDELION` uses a user-defined trans-regulation distance (default: >5 Mb).
+For a disease and a disease-associated SNP, all genome-wide genes in trans can serve as potential mediators.  `DANDELION` uses a causal mediation method DACT to decompose all paths of no mediation into three NULL cases and robustly identifies mediation paths with high statistical power.
+It uses Benjamini–Hochberg FDR correction (default FDR = 0.1) to identify statistically significant mediation paths.

 The function returns: